 Benefits of Board Games for Preschooler

-Before iPads, Wii, and other digital gadgets, we all loved sitting down with our parents and playing a game of Chutes and Ladders.
+Before the iPad, Playstation, and other digital gadgets, we all loved sitting down with family and playing a game of Chutes and Ladders.
 It was a Friday night must or a lazy Sunday go-to.

 Not only are board games fun, but they’re also beneficial for children’s development (1).
-Here are a few examples:
+Here are a few examples of the benefits of board games:

-- Opportunities for early learning: Board games include lots of counting and identifying and other skills.
+- Opportunities for early learning: Board games include lots of counting, identifying, and other skills.
 These are all within the category of early education, which benefits your preschooler immensely.

 - Language skill boosters: Children will talk, get competitive, explain strategies, feel emotions, and so on.
 This, while they also listen to other players, expands their language.

 - Teaches about losing: Being a good loser is an essential skill to have, and board games are excellent teachers.
-You can’t win every time, so if you show them ways to cope with the subsequent feelings, they’ll soon catch on.
+You can’t win every time, so if you show your kids ways to cope with the subsequent feelings, they’ll soon catch on.
 Remember to encourage them to try again.

 - Sharpen focus: When you play a board game without interruptions, it can work to expand your child’s attention span.

-- Anxiety soothing: Because of the structure of board games, children who find it challenging to communicate can benefit.
+- Sooth anxiety: Because of the structure of board games, they benefit children who find it challenging to communicate.
 They know what’s expected of them, which helps them express themselves better.

-- Teamwork building: Being able to work in a team is crucial.
+- Build teamwork: Being able to work in a team is crucial.
 Many board games for preschoolers call for players to cooperate to win.
 This also exercises their social skills.

 How to Choose Board Games for Preschoolers

 Choosing the best board games for your preschooler can become a headache.
-You might already have an old favorite in mind, but they may hate it.
+Kids don’t always like the games we expect them to like.
 Here are some tips to help you out:

 - Age-appropriateness: Looking at the recommended age is essential.
 Games for older kids are likely to be too advanced and include small pieces, which could become a choking hazard (2).
-Games designed for children of younger ages soon become boring.
+Games designed for younger children may soon become boring.

 - Mind the playing time: A preschooler’s attention span isn’t as advanced as an adult’s.
-So, avoid games that take too long, unless you know they can handle it.
-Generally, stick to 15 to 30 minutes per game.
+Avoid games that take too long unless you know they can handle it.
+It’s a good idea to stick to 15 to 30 minutes per game.

 - The fun level for parents: You’ll probably have to play the game with your child.
 Find something you feel is fun.
-Then you can enjoy the experience, which ultimately makes it more enjoyable for them, too.
+Then you can enjoy the experience, which ultimately makes it more enjoyable for them.

 Keep Safety In Mind